 Debra Klomp Ching is the co-founder and director of Klompching Gallery in New York.
 The Gallery’s exceptional exhibitions have earned reviews in prestigious publications including The New Yorker, Art Review, and the Wall Street Journal, to name a few.
 Debra has been an art dealer and gallery owner in New York for more than a decade, and she has more than twenty years of curatorial experience.
-We’re thrilled that she is serving on the curators’ panel for our Portfolio Review: Gallery Focus.
+She also served on the panel for our Project Review: Gallery Focus last fall.
 Read on for her tips about approaching a gallery, preparing your portfolio, and more—

 LensCulture: How did you become interested in starting a gallery?
 What do you like best about your role as a gallerist?